 University of Oslo and ForBio are offering a field course focusing on the fungal diversity of eastern Norway.
 The two main aims of the course are to (1) acquire more knowledge about fungal diversity, fungistics and systematics, and (2) learn to use literature, stereomicroscope and microscopy to identify fungi based on micro- and macroscopic characters.
 We will also focus on the species ecology and phylogenetic belonging.

-Examination.
-ForBio participants taking the course must deliver a report from the course, summarizing what have been observed and learned during the week.
+Examination: ForBio participants taking the course must deliver a report from the course, summarizing what have been observed and learned during the week.
 (More details about requirement for the report will be given during the course).
-ForBio will issue students that pass a 3 ECTS course certificate.
+ForBio will issue students that pass a 2 ECTS course certificate.
 Participants must deliver a written report (more details to come).

 A preliminary course schedule can be found here.